mohamed-abdelaziz721/cv3-sift/README.md

 ### 1.3.
 Local Extremum Detection
 - `Local Extremum Detection`: Finds extrema in a DOG octave achieved by subtracting a cell by all it's direct (including diagonal) neighbors, and confirming all differences have the same sign.
-This coud be visualized as searching for extremum in each 3d cube in each octave.
+This could be visualized as searching for extremum in each 3d cube in each octave.

 <p align="center">
   <img src="images/readme_imgs/max.png" width="300" height="200"/>